Rewards Interest Checking

 Overdrafts: While we are not obligated to pay any item presented for payment, if your account does not contain enough money, as long as you maintain your account in good standing we may approve your overdraft.
 We will notify you promptly of any non-sufficient funds items paid or returned that you may have: however we have no obligation to notify you before we pay or return any item.
 The amount of any overdraft including paid OD Privilege Paid Item(s) fee of $28 and/or a NSF Returned Item(s) fee of $28 will be charged.
 OD Privilege Policy

-INTEREST: We use the daily balance method to calculate the interest on your account.
+INTEREST: We calculate interest on your account using the daily balance method.
 This method applies a daily periodic rate to the principal in the account each day.
 Interest begins to accrue on the business day of your deposit.
 Interest will be credited monthly every statement cycle and credited to account last day of statement cycle.
 Withdrawals and fees may reduce earnings.
-Closing account before interest is credited will result in no interest paid.
+Closing the account before interest is credited will result in no interest paid.